-People of town N is so-called the first monography of the world famous photographer from Novokusnetsk Nikolay Bakharev.
-There are 65 black and white photographs, single and group portraits (1981 – 2003 years) divided into two parts: Public and Private.
+People of town N is the first book by the Novokusnetsk photographer Nikolay Bakharev.
+The book has 65 black and white plates (1981–2003), single and group portraits divided into two parts: Public and Private.

 The focus of the artist’s attention in public areas, the most often at the beach, are ordinary residents of Novokuznetsk, random people: married couples or loud groups of people of different ages.
 The interior portraits are filled with a stage-like arrangement of carefully designed scenery: a small couch, an invariable Russian carpet on the wall, rumpled sheets, “Soviet” champagne, fashionable magazines from overseas… All this was considered to be the height of freedom back in that light-headed age.
 Naked people with proud, yet slightly bewildered eyes attempt to pose like in the Playboy magazine’s pictures.